JaeminYang/Accident-diagnosis-algorithm-development-using-LSTM-and-Auto-Encoders/README.md

   2) To sovle novelty detection problem, I have tried to apply Auto Encoder.
   3) To denosie fake data, I will try to apply Denoising Auto Encoder.

-Based on development of accident diangosis algorithmson, following journal articles are published.
+Based on development of accident diangosis algorithms, following journal articles are published.

   (1) Yang, Jaemin, and Jonghyun Kim.
 "An accident diagnosis algorithm using long short-term memory."
 Nuclear Engineering and Technology 50.4 (2018): 582-588.